Romanian grammar: Polite pronouns

+A peculiarity of Romanian among Romance languages is the development of an intermediary level of politeness created with the aid of Old Romanian dânsul/dânsa, a variant of the personal pronoun el/ea, formed from the preposition de and the focal particle îns, itself from the Latin pronoun ipse.
+Together with the singular second person polite pronoun it expresses a minimum of politeness, but higher than personal pronouns:

 Demonstrative pronouns

 There are many demonstrative pronouns (pronume demonstrative) in Romanian.
 They are classified as pronume de apropiere, pronume de depărtare, pronume de diferențiere, pronume de identitate, which mean, respectively, pronouns of proximity, pronouns of remoteness, pronouns of differentiation, and pronouns of identity.

 Pronouns of proximity and remoteness

 These pronouns describe objects which are either close to the speaker, or farther away from the speaker (formal register/informal register):

 Pronouns of differentiation and identity

 These pronouns describe objects either different from an aforementioned object or the same:

 Intensive pronouns

 The intensive pronouns and adjectives are used for emphasis.